Career Tech (9-10) .5 Cr.

 This course provides an introduction to technology within business and provides hands-on experience using computers.
 Students will learn the introductory concepts of the Microsoft Office Suite, which includes Word, PowerPoint, Excel, and Publisher.
-In addition, students learn business communication concepts and composition skills through the use of e-mail, letters and memorandums.
-Students will develop their presentation skills with the use of presentation software and an oral report.
-In the employability unit, students will research and report on specific career goals and update their Educational Development Plan.
-They will also develop and submit their job application, resume, references and cover letter.
-In Publisher, students will develop flyers and business cards.
+In addition, students learn business communication concepts and composition skills through the use of e-mail, business letters and presentations.
+In the employability unit, students will research and report on specific career goals, create a resume and cover letter, and update their Educational Development Plan.
 Students will also meet the requirements for the State of Michigan’s online credit requirement.
+Students will have the opportunity to earn a Microsoft certification credential that gives them the skills needed to create more opportunities for themselves and helps meet the needs of local employers.

 Digital Media I (10-12) 1 Cr